-- 10.17 There is scope to look at multi-functional/communal car parking areas (e.g. a hardstanding play area) which when not being used for recreation could be used for parking on market days. - 10.18 As well as providing adequate parking spaces, opportunities to travel more sustainably should be explored, with priority given to pedestrian and cycle links and improved access to public transport. - 10.19 It is also important to maintain good access to the market area and therefore the layout of the redevelopment should be structured to allow market functions to continue and should maintain rights of way. - 10.20 To continue the functions that make Hatherleigh Market what it is, it is envisaged that there will be a need for two buildings as well as outdoor space to hold a number of stalls: - A centre-piece building hosting a pannier market for weekly food and craft stalls - A larger multi-purpose building to house indoor household auction sales, indoor car boot, fur and feathers auction and to be used for other
+- 10.17 There is scope to look at multi-functional/communal car parking areas (e.g. a hardstanding play area) which when not being used for recreation could be used for parking on market days. - 10.18 As well as providing adequate parking spaces, opportunities to travel more sustainably should be explored, with priority given to pedestrian and cycle links and improved access to public transport. - 10.19 It is also important to maintain good access to the market area and therefore the layout of the redevelopment should be structured to allow market functions to continue and should maintain rights of way. - 10.20 To continue the functions that make Hatherleigh Market what it is, it is envisaged that there will be a need for two buildings as well as outdoor space to hold a number of stalls: - A centre-piece building hosting a pannier market for weekly food and craft stalls

-- community events in wet weather, e.g. carnival crowning, judging, festival bands, Christmas poultry sales etc. - A multi-functional outdoor area for community activities (e.g. carnival, car boot sales). - Space for around 100 stalls (average measurement of stall size of 4m x 3.5m) plus additional room to accommodate traders vans.
+- A larger multi-purpose building to house indoor household auction sales, indoor car boot, fur and feathers auction and to be used for other community events in wet weather, e.g. carnival crowning, judging, festival bands, Christmas poultry sales etc. - Space for around 80 stalls mostly outdoor (average measurement of stall size of 4m x 3.5m) plus additional room to accommodate traders vans.